SAFARI AND MOUNT MERU TREKKING are the most famous national parks in Tanzania.

 All of our safaris use well-maintained Toyota Land Cruisers with roof hatches for unobstructed and up-close game-viewing.

 Our safari itineraries include all park fees, an English speaking driver/guide, meals and lodge accommodations.

-The cost is $2400 per person, price per person varies depending on group size.
+The cost is $2400 per person, price per person varies depending on group sizes.

 Arrive Kilimanjaro International Airport anytime and transfer to Arusha Safari Lodge.

 The rest of the day is free to relax and recover from your flight, laze by the pool or explore the town.

 We head towards the Serengeti National Park.
 En route there is an opportunity to visit Olduvai Gorge.
 It is within this steep sided ravine that Louis and Mary Leakey made some of the world’s most important archaeological discoveries in the 1950s.
 Here in a small museum we are able to see evidence of our ancestors that have been dated back 2.5 million years.
 After lunch we drive into the Serengeti itself and the rest of the afternoon is spent game viewing in the vast plains that are broken only by stands of acacia trees and the occasional kopje.
 In December, January and February we will normally meet the migration with large herds of wildebeest, zebra, and gazelle.
 There are always plenty of resident animals, such as giraffe, buffalo, and elephant, and many large predators such as lion, cheetah, and leopard.
 We return to our special tented camp for the night.
 (Ikoma Bush Tented Camp FB)

 DAY 3: A FULL DAY GAME VIEW IN THE SERENGETI.